 Scope of Study

-Subject Terms: abortion, Affirmative Action, crime, demographic characteristics, discrimination, education, environmental attitudes, ethnicity, family structure, health care, homosexuality, immigration, national economy, political orientation, poverty programs, religious affiliation, socioeconomic status, tax policy
+Subject Terms: abortion, Affirmative Action, crime, demographic characteristics, discrimination, education, environmental attitudes, ethnicity, family structure, health care, homosexuality, immigration, national economy, opinions, poverty programs, religious affiliation, socioeconomic status, tax policy

 Smallest Geographic Unit: nation

 Universe: All the adults in Harris County, Texas, aged 18 years or older, living in a household with a telephone.